 Exceptions to the above may be granted by the Provost or the Vice President for Human Resources.

 An individual may review his or her records by making an appointment with Human Resources during regular business hours.
 Human Resources will assure that references to others which may be contained in the file are deleted for the purpose of the review.
 For exceptions refer to Section 201.5 Limitations on Review of Records.

 The review will take place in the office where the records are maintained and in the presence of a designated Human Resources staff member.

 The individual will sign a log indicating the date of the inspection of the records.

 If necessary, an individual may request copies of his/her records.
 There is no charge for copies of records referred to in the Occupational Health and Safety Act (OSHA) standards for access to medical records; for other records a reasonable charge may be made for reproduction costs.

 If an individual considers a record is misleading, contains a statement of fact which can be shown to be erroneous, or contains information which is not relevant, a correction may be requested.

-The request must be submitted in writing to HR/IM/Records.
+The request must be submitted in writing to Human Resources.

 A request for correction of information such as date of birth must be accompanied by supporting documentation, for example, birth certificate or passport.